-In addition to many 529 Benefits, there are additional features that set CollegeAccess 529 apart:
+In addition to the many 529 Benefits, additional features set CollegeAccess 529 apart:

 - Maximum contribution limit of $350,000 per beneficiary — among the highest in the nation.1

 - Joint tenancy ownership allowed — accommodate those who prefer to own assets in joint name.

 - Trust and corporate ownership permitted, including 501(c)(3) — ideal for people with unique intentions on how and when and for whom funds are to be used.

 - Acceptance of contributions from individuals other than account owner — allowing assets to be accumulated faster and funding responsibilities to be shared.

 - UGMA/UTMA investments permitted — enabling savers to be sure assets are used for college, reduce taxes on the minor, and gain favorable tax treatment for financial aid.

 - Tax-free rollovers allowed — from other 529 plans, Coverdell Savings Plans (formerly Education IRAs), and qualified U.S. savings bonds (Series EE and I).

 - Ability to change investments or redeem with one phone call — leaving less paperwork for you 2